-- Intervocalic voicing is phonetically natural - Intervocalic spirantization is not phonetically natural - Gurevich (2003): intervocalic spirantization occurs in functional response to stops that have undergone intervocalic voicing.
-Otherwise intervocalic voiced stops usually stay stops. - β , δ , γ exclusively alternate with b, d, g; they do not contrast with b, d, g.
+- Intervocalic voicing is phonetically natural - Intervocalic spirantization is probably not phonetically natural - Gurevich (2003): intervocalic spirantization occurs in functional response to stops that have undergone intervocalic voicing.
+Otherwise intervocalic voiced stops usually stay stops.
+(If spirantization were so natural here, we should find spirantization of intervocalic stops far more often than we do).

+• β , δ , γ exclusively alternate with b, d, g; they do not contrast with b, d, g.
 Spirantization is thus non-neutralizing.

-- "Supported" tokens: stray tokens that are nonetheless disambiguated with grammatical or real-world information; this provides "support" in conveying the semantic intentions of the speaker. - "Unsupported" tokens: stray tokens that are not disambiguated with grammatical or real-world information; these may be miscommunicated.
+- "Supported" tokens: stray tokens that are nonetheless disambiguated with grammatical or realworld information; this provides "support" in conveying the semantic intentions of the speaker (Labov 1994). - "Unsupported" tokens: stray tokens that are not disambiguated with grammatical or real-world information; these may be miscommunicated (Labov 1994).

 - Of course, synchronic neutralizations and diachronic mergers are commonplace.
 However, the overwhelming tendency is for contrasts to neutralize in contexts with insufficient opportunity for the salient expression of acoustic cues, for example, before another consonant and/or under stresslessness, where consonants typically lack their all-important release cues.
-But when the opportunity for cue expression is greater, neutralization is much less common. - Moreover, neutralization by itself is not counter-functional.
-What matters is the extent to which neutralization induces homophony.
+But when the opportunity for cue expression is greater, neutralization is much less common. - Moreover, neutralization by itself is not inherently counter-functional.
+Ultimately, what matters is the extent to which neutralization induces homophony.
 I'm investigating this issue now (Silverman, in prep.)